The Need for a New Approach

 Evaluating Our Work

-Through the WASI pilot, CSS seeks to determine the effectiveness of an alternative model of case management—in which skilled staff are recruited, trained, and supervised by a specialized provider, and paired with community-based employment programs that serve at-risk youth.
-CSS will evaluate WASI’s effectiveness by looking at program completion, educational attainment, and employment rates of program participants, as well as determining the value-added to our partners.
+Through the WASI pilot, CSS sought to determine the effectiveness of an alternative model of case management—in which skilled staff are recruited, trained, and supervised by a specialized provider, and paired with community-based employment programs that serve at-risk youth.
+CSS evaluated WASI’s effectiveness by looking at program completion, educational attainment, and employment rates of program participants, as well as determining the value-added to our partners.